New Zealand · 2026

 Zero-Rated (0%) Supplies

-• Exports of goods & services
+• Exports of goods and services

 • International transport services

-• Most land transactions (some conditions apply)
+• Most B2B land transactions

-GST Exempt Supplies
+Exempt Supplies (No Credits)

-• Residential rental accommodation
+• Long-term residential rental accommodation

 • Most financial services